Exit

 1. Measure center to center on pulleys (aka sheaves)

-2. Measure outside diameter of each pulley
+2. Measure the outside diameter of each pulley

 4. Typically the belts are V type, with either an A or B width